orstavik/ClickIsTrusted/experiments/cf_workers/mds/HowTo_encrypt.md

 2. Of the native algorithms supported in V8, there are only four that supports encryption: RSA-OAEP, AES-CTR, AES-CBC, and AES-GCM.
 We need a synchronic algorithm, and then there are only three alternatives: AES-CTR, AES-CBC, and AES-GCM.

 3. The AES-GCM is the only one of these three algorithms that support checking both authenticity and integrity.
-Put simply, the GCM mode of AES include a checksum check within the algorithm itself that not only ensures that the encrypted message is secret, but also that it cannot be slightly altered.
-With AES-GCM, a checksum is included, which is nice.
+Put simply, the GCM mode of AES include a checksum check within the algorithm itself that not only ensures that the encrypted message is a) made using the secret key (authenticity) and not just a random set of numbers, and b) not slightly altered afterwards (integrity).
+With AES-GCM, such a two purpose checksum check is included.

 This means that AES-GCM is 1) the only native web crypto API algorithm for 2) synchronic encryption/decryption that 3) bake in checksum checking.